 If your thesis has potential for adaptation into a book or journal article(s), it's possible that a publisher could object to the availability of your thesis in an open access repository, which could reduce their opportunities to market your work.
 However, an increasing number of scholarly publishers accept that open access theses are becoming the norm across the sector.
 Check your target publisher's guidelines for aspiring authors, such as these:

-Nature: [we] are happy to consider submissions containing material that has previously formed part of a PhD or other academic thesis which has been published according to the requirements of the institution awarding the qualification
+Nature will consider submissions containing material that has previously formed part of a PhD or other academic thesis which has been published according to the requirements of the institution awarding the qualification.

 Palgrave Macmillan accepts proposals based on dissertations, even when those dissertations have been made available in online repositories.